 In December 2009, the WDEQ issued a RH BART permit to PacifiCorp as the operator of the Jim Bridger plant.
 As part of the WDEQ's long term strategy for regional haze, the permit required that PacifiCorp install selective catalytic reduction (SCR) equipment for nitrogen oxide (NOx) control at Jim Bridger units 3 and 4 by December 31, 2015, and December 31, 2016, respectively, which has been completed, and submit an application by December 31, 2017, to install add-on NOx controls at Jim Bridger unit 2 by December 31, 2021, and unit 1 by December 31, 2022, which was submitted in December 2017.
 In November 2010, PacifiCorp and the WDEQ signed a settlement agreement under which PacifiCorp agreed to the timing and nature of the controls.
 The settlement agreement was conditioned on the EPA ultimately approving those portions of the Wyoming regional haze state implementation plan (SIP) that are consistent with the terms of the settlement agreement.
-In January 2014, the EPA approved Wyoming's regional haze SIP as to the Jim Bridger plant, with the NOx control compliance dates set forth in the settlement agreement.
+In January 2014, the EPA approved Wyoming's regional haze SIP as to the Jim Bridger plant, with the NO_x control compliance dates set forth in the settlement agreement.

-In February 2019, PacifiCorp submitted a SIP revision to the WDEQ as an alternative regional haze compliance plan for the Jim Bridger plant that includes a reduced plant-wide monthly limit on emissions for $NO_x$ and $SO_2$ and an annual total emissions cap for $NO_x$ and $SO_2$ for units 1-4.
-In May 2020, the WDEQ approved the alternative plan as proposed, which would eliminate the requirement to install add-on $NO_x$ controls at Jim Bridger units 1 and 2.
-As of the date of this report, the EPA has not formally acted on the SIP revision; however, the EPA has been in discussions with the WDEQ and PacifiCorp regarding the SIP revision.
+In February 2019, PacifiCorp submitted a SIP revision to the WDEQ as an alternative regional haze compliance plan for the Jim Bridger plant that includes a reduced plant-wide monthly limit on emissions for NO_x and SO2 and an annual total emissions cap for NO_x and SO2 for units 1-4.
+In May 2020, the WDEQ approved the alternative plan as proposed, which would eliminate the requirement to install add-on NO_x controls at Jim Bridger units 1 and 2.
+In September 2021, PacifiCorp submitted its IRP to the IPUC that contemplates ceasing coal-fired generation in units 1 and 2 in 2023 and converting those units to natural gas generation by 2024.
+As of the date of this report, the EPA has not formally acted on the SIP revision; however, the EPA has been in discussions with the WDEQ and PacifiCorp regarding options for regional haze compliance.